What is this? Where am I?

 Who is this for?

-This is for experienced users!
+This is for experienced users.
 People in the help channels are not looking to handhold/explain/teach ideas to you!
 That's not really helping, especially when all of the information is here already most likely (you'll get a link as a reply to the appropriate section).
 For optimal results, you should already be decently familiar with the following 4 core concepts and how the subtopics relate to this project:

 - Linux